-In connection with the issuance of the Bonds, the State reviewed the financial information, operating data and event notices filed by the State within the preceding five years with the Municipal Securities Rulemaking

-Board's Electronic Municipal Market Access ("EMMA") system pursuant to the State's Rule 15c2-12 continuing disclosure undertakings and identified, among other things, the following.
-Watkins Institute is not deemed to be a component unit of the State and its financial information, including indebtedness, is not reported in the State's CAFR; accordingly no information on its indebtedness was reported to EMMA and will not be reported in the future.
-Information regarding TennCare budgeted expenditures (the "TennCare Information") presented in tabular format in relevant Official Statements was not presented in such format in the State's CAFRs, but current-year budgeted and actual TennCare expenditures were presented in each of the State's CAFRs.
-Certain TCRS information (the "TCRS Information") presented in tabular format in relevant Official Statements (Unfunded Liability if Actuarial Value of Assets were Valued at Market; Historical Funding Progress Based on Fiduciary Net Position/Market Value of Assets; Historical Fiduciary Net Position/Market Value of Assets; Comparison of Market Value of Assets to Actuarial Value of Assets; and Cash Flows) was reported in different form in the State's CAFR and the comprehensive annual financial report of the TCRS filed by the State each year; in addition, both the TennCare Information and the TCRS Information were also included in the same tabular format in Official Statements posted on EMMA in the last five years, except for actuarial valuation information that was not included in the 2015 Official Statement because of changes in GASB accounting rules.
+In connection with the issuance of the Bonds, the State reviewed the financial information, operating data and event notices filed by the State within the preceding five years with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access ("EMMA") system pursuant to the State's Rule 15c2-12 continuing disclosure undertakings and identified, among other things, the following.
+Watkins Institute is not deemed to be a component unit of the State and its financial information, including indebtedness, is not reported in the State's Comprehensive Annual Financial Report; accordingly no information on its indebtedness was reported to EMMA and will not be reported in the future.
+Information regarding TennCare budgeted expenditures (the "TennCare Information") presented in tabular format in relevant Official Statements was not presented in such format in the State's Comprehensive Annual Financial Reports, but current-year budgeted and actual TennCare expenditures were presented in each of the State's Comprehensive Annual Financial Reports.
+Certain TCRS information (the "TCRS Information") presented in tabular format in relevant Official Statements (Unfunded Liability if Actuarial Value of Assets were Valued at Market; Historical Funding Progress Based on Fiduciary Net Position/Market Value of Assets; Historical Fiduciary Net Position/Market Value of Assets; Comparison of Market Value of Assets to Actuarial Value of Assets; Cash Flows, and Other Employment Contributions for State and Higher Education Employees Participating in the ORP or 401K) was reported in different form in the State's Comprehensive Annual Financial Report and the comprehensive annual financial report of the TCRS filed by the State each year; in addition, both the TennCare Information and the TCRS Information were also included in the same tabular format in Official Statements posted on EMMA in the last five years.
 The foregoing results of the State's continuing disclosure review are provided without regard to the materiality of the identified information.

-The State periodically provides investor updates of certain information to persons who have notified the Office of State and Local Finance of a desire to receive such information.
+The State periodically provides investor updates of certain information to persons who have notified the Division of State Government Finance Finance of a desire to receive such information.
 The State is not required under any undertaking to provide such information and provides no assurance that it will continue to do so.